RESEARCH STARTER

 Background and History

 The ancient Egyptians used mirrors to reflect light into the dark tombs of the pyramids so that workers could see.
-The Assyrians used the first known lens, the Nimrud lens, which was made of rock crystal, 3,000 years ago in their work, either as a magnifying glass or as a fire starter.
-Chinese artisans in the Han dynasty created concave sacred mirrors designed for igniting sacrificial fires, and Incan warriors wore a bracelet on their wrists containing a small mirror for the focusing of light to start fires.
+The Assyrians used the first known lens, the Nimrud lens, which was made of rock crystal 3,000 years ago in their work, either as a magnifying glass or as a fire starter.
+Chinese artisans in the Han dynasty created concave sacred mirrors designed for igniting sacrificial fires, and Incan warriors wore a bracelet on their wrists containing a small mirror for focusing light to start fires.

 Almost two hundred years later, in 1839, with the invention of photography by Louis Daguerre, the convex lens became used for the first time in cameras.
 In 1893, Thomas Edison patented his motion-picture camera, the kinetoscope, which used lenses, and by the 1960s, mirrors were being used in satellites and to reflect lasers.